icon-project/documentation/score/writing-score.md

 }
 ```

-The result of calling method `balanceOf` is 0, that means the balance of address `hxef73db5d0ad02eb1fadb37d0041be96bfa56d4e6` is 0.
+The result of calling `balanceOf` is 0, that means the balance of address `hxef73db5d0ad02eb1fadb37d0041be96bfa56d4e6` is 0.

 ### Invoking writable methods

 The JSON RPC method, `icx_sendTransaction`, should be used for invoking writable SCORE methods.

-The writable methods can change the states of the smart contract.
+The writable methods can change the state of the smart contract.
 So the signature should be presented in the JSON RPC request to prove the transaction was originated by the `from` account.
-The `to` is the address of the smart contract, which has the writable methods.
+The `to` is the address of the smart contract.

 The following example request is transferring 1 token to `hxef73db5d0ad02eb1fadb37d0041be96bfa56d4e6` from `hxe7af5fcfd8dfc67530a01a0e403882687528dfcb`.